Wing options for the Snake

 Ideal for hang-glider pilots who desire one wing to both free-fly and operate with a nanotrike, the Avian Fly (single-surface) and Rio2 (double-surface) wings are now available with the Snake.
 A detachable hang-bracket allows the wing (available in both 15m² and 17m² versions) to be quickly converted from trike use to free-flight harness in supine configuration.

 The handling and performance of the wing is little affected by the addition of the trike unit, and the takeoff and landing performance with the relatively low stall speed is truly spectacular!

-The variable geometry option allows in-flight adjustment of sail tension, and laminate sailcloth options are available for the Rio only.
+Variable Geometry is now standard on all Fly/Rio wings, which allows in-flight adjustment of sail tension.
+Laminate sailcloth options are available for the Rio only.

 The Fly 15 is the lightest wing available for a sub-70 trike at only a quoted 23kg, with a MTOW of 143kg.
 At the other end of the spectrum the Rio 17 weighs 30kg with an MTOW of 170kg.